 Hurricane season officially starts today, June 1, and there are things to know as you plan ahead for what has been predicted to be an above-average season

-Residents of Greater Brandon and the Tampa Bay area got a taste of nature’s fury March 31, with a string of storms and tornado strikes from which damages were captured in vivid detail.
+Residents of Greater Brandon and the Tampa Bay area got a taste of nature’s fury March 31, with a string of storms and tornado strikes from which in vivid detail.

 The day’s events served as a reminder of the importance of getting up-to-the-minute information about such things as forecasts, shelters, safety tips and aid.

-Especially important — as emphasized in Brandon Patch interviews during and after the March 31 storms, with both a family and neighbors on Cornell Drive and a husband and wife and two neighbors in Progress Village — is the knowledge of what to do during and after a storm strikes.
+Especially important — as emphasized in Brandon Patch interviews during and after the March 31 storms, with both a on Cornell Drive and a husband and wife and two neighbors in — is the knowledge of what to do during and after a storm strikes.

 Brandon Patch helps in that effort with the charts below, offering information to clip and store and post and save as the hurricane season gets under way.